raptor-ml/raptor/README.md

 <br />

   <p align="center">
-    Raptor simplifies deploying data science work from a notebook to production; it compiles your python research code and takes care of the engineering concerns like scalability and reliability on Kubernetes.
+    Raptor simplifies deploying data science work from a notebook to production; it <strong>compiles</strong> your python research code and takes care of the engineering concerns like scalability and reliability on Kubernetes.
     Focus on the <strong>data science</strong>, RaptorML will take care of the engineering overhead.
     <br />
     <br />
     <a href="https://raptor.ml"><strong>Explore the docs »</strong></a>